dragonfly-science/dragonfly-website/content/data/protected-species-captures.md

 logo: /resources/protected-species-captures/MPI-logo.png
 link: https://data.dragonfly.co.nz/psc/
 ---

-Data on seabird, marine mammal, and turtle bycatch in New Zealand waters is made available through an interactive website, developed for the Ministry for Primary Industries.
+We developed an interactive website to present data on seabird, marine mammal, and turtle bycatch in New Zealand waters for the Ministry for Primary Industries.

+To monitor the impacts of commercial fishing on seabirds, marine mammals, and turtles, government observers on fishing vessels record any catch incidents that occur.
+Data on the capture of these protected species in trawl and longline fisheries from 2002 onwards are available here.

 <!--more-->

-Seabirds, marine mammals, and turtles are caught during commercial fishing operations.
-In order to monitor the impacts of fishing on these species, government observers on fishing vessels record any protected species bycatch incidents that occur.
-Observer data on protected species captures are maintained by the Ministry for Primary Industries, with identification of captured animals carried out by the Department of Conservation.
-Data on protected species captures in trawl and longline fisheries, from the 2002–03 fishing year onwards, are made available here.

-Protected species bycatch is an issue that is of interest to many people, including Government, fishing industry representatives, local orgnisations (such as Forest & Bird), and international organisations (such as Birdlife International).
-Making these data widely available helps create a common understanding of this issue and allows stakeholders to explore for themselves which species are affected, and where the captures are occurring.